emki-creator/Research-Project/Weekly Meetings/MeetingsMarkdown.md

 #### Where do you need help from Veronika & Dovile?

 * Feedback on how far I am in the process.
 I sometimes lack the ability to see if I am on time or not.
 I am estimating that I need at least 14 days to just write the paper.
-Meaning I have the rest of November that finish the code?
+Meaning I have the rest of November to finish the code?